 In February 2020, we had extra time to spend near campus after school.
 We decided to visit the museum to check out the new exhibits.
+We just fit the visit in before the COVID closures in March 2020.

 UM Museum of Natural History Exhibits